ysk24ok/ml-by-mixins/README.md

 from mlbymxn.activation_functions import ExponentialActivationMixin from mlbymxn.optimizers import SAGOptimizerMixin

-class PoissonRegression(
+class PoissonRegressionBySAG(
         BaseML, PoissonLossMixin, ExponentialActivationMixin,
         SAGOptimizerMixin):
     pass

-poisson_reg_sag = PoissonRegressionSAG(eta=0.001, max_iters=50)
+poisson_reg_sag = PoissonRegressionBySAG(eta=0.001, max_iters=50)
 poisson_reg_sag.fit(X, y)
 ```

+Since the link function is the inverse of the activation function
+(it sounds a little strange to use the terminology 'activation' for generalized linear model, but I think the link function and the activation function are related concepts),
-Since the link function is the inverse of the activation function, here `ExponentialActivationMixin` is combined with `PoissonLossMixin`.If you want poisson regression with identity-link function, all you have to do is to switch `ExponentialActivationMixin` to `IdentityActivationMixin`.
+here `ExponentialActivationMixin` is combined with `PoissonLossMixin`.
+If you want poisson regression with identity-link function, all you have to do is to switch `ExponentialActivationMixin` to `IdentityActivationMixin`.

 Provided mixins are as follows: